Menu

 • improved handling of revisions and version control

-• better ability to re-use data across submissions
+• greater ability to reuse data across submissions

 • clearer guidance that remains stable over time

-• streamlined non-digital interactions, including inspections and reporting. - These insights will directly inform the system design to ensure the new digital tools are practical, intuitive and reflect real-world operational needs.
+• These insights are directly informing system design to ensure the new digital tools are practical, intuitive, and aligned with realworld operational needs.

-- Stakeholder feedback will continue to guide the development of new digital systems to improve how industry engages with NOPSEMA.
+• Stakeholder feedback will remain central to the ongoing development of CORE, supporting continuous improvement in how industry engages with NOPSEMA.

 Need more information?
 You can reach out to NOPSEMA at core.engagement@nopsema.gov.au